 In addition to helping students find employment, the Office of Student Employment Services also houses the New York City Civic Engagement Program (NYCCEP).
 NYCCEP educates and trains students in the methodology of social impact work, helps them engage with their community, and provides training in the skills needed to land the internships, jobs, and other opportunities you want as a Barnard student.

 Where can I work?

-All students - Federal Work Study award and Barnard College Job recipients, as well as non-financial aid students - can work at any on-campus positions or in jobs secured through the Barnard Babysitting Service or the Barnard Bartending Agency.
+All students - Federal Work Study award and Barnard College Job recipients, as well as non-financial aid students - can work at any on-campus positions.
 Non-financial aid students can only apply for those on-campus roles after the priority hiring period (the first two weeks of the semester) is over.

 Additionally, students who receive a Federal Work Study award may also work on Columbia's campus in participating departments, in a variety of positions at off-campus not-for-profit agencies, or as reading tutors for elementary-school children in the America Reads/America Counts program.